 For compatibility reasons we recommend using standard names for serial ports.
 Some applications may not be able to work with a serial port name like CNCA0 but needs standard names like COM6.
 We also recommend activating use Ports class what installs a serial port in the Ports section of the device manager.
 Otherwise the port pair appears in the com0com section only.

-One virtual comport of the pair can now be connected with the TCP socket of a network device server running ser2net.
+Now you can connect one virtual comport of the pair with the TCP socket of a network device server running ser2net.

 This command connects the virtual serial port COM6 (that is connected to COM7) with the TCP port 4001 of the computer named RPI-AZ-2.

-This command connects to COM7 that is connected to COM6.
-COM6 is opened by com2tcp and redirected.
-LucidIoCtrl asks the USB IO Module for device information.
+This command connects to COM7 with COM6. com2tcp opened and redirected COM6.
+LucidIoCtrl queries the USB IO Module for device information.
 The Analog Input Module answers and returns that it is able to measure 4 voltages in the range of 0 to 10V.

-This article explained how a virtual serial port that is connected to a TCP socket can be installed on a Windows operating system and how a connection to a network device server can be established by using the LucidIoCtrl tool.
+This article explained how to connect a virtual serial port to a TCP socket.
+It explained how to install the driver on a Windows machine and how to establish a connection to a network device server by using the LucidIoCtrl tool.